mssalvatore/recipes/recipes/baked-ziti.md

 ## Notes
 - The dish is called "baked ziti", but I prefer rigatoni.
 - Don't use canned sauce!
 [Make your own](meat-sauce.md).
+- Buy fresh mozzarella and shred it yourself.
+Don't use the stale, cellulosed, pre-shredded stuff.